❓ Frequently Asked Questions

 On the PD100 5-speed, an upgrade is usually needed once you go beyond Stage 1.

-For higher targets (250+), we recommend a 6-paddle clutch mated with the stock Sachs dual mass flywheel for strong bite and street manners.
+For higher targets (250+), we recommend a 6-paddle clutch mated with the stock Sachs dual mass flywheel

 That depends on your target.
 As a quick guide: